 When to dial 999

-Call 999 or visit A&E if you or your loved ones are unconscious, in a confused state, have fits which do not stop, have severe chest pain, breathing difficulties or severe bleeding.
+Call 999 or visit the Emergency Department if you or your loved ones are unconscious, in a confused state, have fits which do not stop, have severe chest pain, breathing difficulties or severe bleeding.

 Not sure which service is right for you?

 The Health Help Now app helps people find the right service in Kent for their health needs.
 Search for ‘Health Help Now’ in your app store to download the app or find it online at www.healthhelpnow-nhs.net

 You can also visit NHS Choices - the UK’s biggest health website.
 Hundreds of symptoms, conditions and treatments can be searched for as well as health services near you.